2024

 hoped for this to be a discussion via the comments facility, but

-unfortunately that turned out to be such a spam magnet, that it was not
+unfortunately that turned out to be such a spam magnet, that it was

-there is a constant pressure from criminals trying to take over in
+but there is a constant pressure from criminals trying to take over in

 order to push their illegal activities.